april19833/currency-1.5/contracts/governance/monetary/README.md

 The trustee and monetary governance contracts provide an iterating economic system.
 It allows Eco's trustees (a list of which is managed by the `TrustedNodes` contract) to enact inflationary or deflationary measures.

-The `CurrencyGovernance` contract implements the governmental decisionmaking process, and records the results of the vote for the [CurrencyTimer](../README.md#currencytimer) contract to enact.
+The `CurrencyGovernance` contract implements the governmental decisionmaking process, and records the results of the vote.
 Only the trustees may participate in the `CurrencyGovernance` contract's proposal and voting process.

 The `TrustedNodes` contract manages the list of trustees as well as their rewards for participation in the monetary policy votes.
 The list of trusted nodes can be updated in a couple of different ways and there are example proposals in the [community governance](../community/) folder to show some suggested paths.